 Skip to the content

 The Company is committed to high standards of corporate governance and the Board is accountable to the Company’s shareholders for such governance.
 The Board carefully reviews all new regulations relating to the principles of good corporate governance and practice and endeavours to apply them where applicable.
 It also carefully reviews any comments received from independent reviewing agencies and shareholders and communicates with them directly.
-The Company believes that the combination of the experience of its Chairman, Dr. Gideon Chitayat, with the experience and expertise of its Nonexecutive Directors provides the Company with the relevant leadership to address its position as an Israeli company that is traded on the London Stock Exchange and which is also traded on the Tel Aviv Stock Exchange.
+The Company believes that the combination of the experience of its Chairman, Dr. Gideon Chitayat, with the experience and expertise of its Executive and Non-executive Directors, provides the Company with the relevant leadership to address its position as an Israeli company that is traded on the London Stock Exchange and which is also traded on the Tel Aviv Stock Exchange.
+The Company's governance contributes to the delivery of its strategy through the combination of the ongoing leadership of the Executive Directors in the Company's day-to-day efforts to deliver its strategy and the monitoring and guidance of the Chairman and the Board in periodical meetings as well as ad-hoc meetings when a specific issue requires the attention and guidance of the Board.

-The Board has delegated the daily operational management of the business to the CEO and CFO, and holds them to account for their responsibilities.
+The Board has delegated the daily operational management of the business to the CEO, and holds him to account for his responsibilities.
+Business risks and opportunities are assessed primarily through the leadership of the Executive Directors (one of whom currently serves as the Group Risk and Opportunity Manager) in consultation with managers within the Group's divisions.
 The Board also operates through several committees: Audit, Remuneration, Nomination and Responsible Business.
-The Executive Directors serve as directors in the Group's subsidiaries.
+Executive Directors serve as directors in Group subsidiaries.
 The Board receives a Group-wide overview of the Group’s activities, including risks and opportunities, in the CEO’s overview in the quarterly meetings of the Board.
 The Board of the Group is able to validate the information that it receives from the Executive Directors via the internal auditor (as defined under Israeli law) and the external auditors' audit of the annual and interim reports.
-(See figure 2 in the TCFD Report on page 23 for BATM's corporate governance structure.)
-In 2022, BATM continued to assess business risks and opportunities primarily through the leadership of the Executive Directors (while also formalising its risk management processes as described further in the Risk Management report on page 27 Annual Report 2022).
+BATM’s corporate governance structure is shown in the diagram below.

-During 2022, the Board consisted of the Chairman, two Executive Directors (Zvi Marom, CEO, and Moti Nagar, CFO) and three independent Non-executive Directors (with Dr. Avigdor Shafferman being appointed on 12 April 2022), two of which are defined as ‘external directors’ under Israeli law.
-Since 1 January 2023, there has been one Executive Director on the Board – the CEO, Moti Nagar.
-Ran Noy, CFO, will be appointed to the Board in due course subject to shareholder approval at a general meeting, in accordance with BATM’s Articles of Association and Israeli Companies Law.
-All the Directors bring a broad and valuable range of skills and experience to the Group (their biographical details are set out on pages 31 to 34 Annual Report 2022).
+During 2024, the Board consisted of the Chairman, two Executive Directors (Moti Nagar, CEO, and Ran Noy, CFO) and four Non-executive Directors, with the appointment of Shmuel Ben Zvi as a fifth Non-executive Director occurring in December 2024.
+Two of the Non-executive Directors are defined as ‘external directors’ under Israeli law.
+All the Directors bring a broad and valuable range of skills and experience to the Group (their biographical details are set out on pages 25 to 28).
 The division of responsibilities between the Chairman, CEO and other Directors is clearly established, and no individual has unrestricted powers of decision.

-The Israeli Companies Law, which applies to the Company, sets out and defines the responsibilities and duties of, and areas of decision for, the Board.
-These include preparation and approval of financial statements; distributions and buy-backs); long-term objectives and commercial strategy; appointment, removal and compensation of senior management; major investments; risk management; corporate governance; engagement of professional advisers; political donations; internal control arrangements; and additional responsibilities and duties as defined in the Israeli Companies Law and the Company’s Articles of Association.
+he Israeli Companies Law, which applies to the Company, sets out and defines the responsibilities and duties of, and areas of decision for, the Board.
+These include preparation and approval of financial statements; distributions (dividends and buy-backs); long-term objectives and commercial strategy; appointment, removal and compensation of senior management; major investments; risk management; corporate governance; engagement of professional advisers; political donations; internal control arrangements; and additional responsibilities and duties as defined in the Israeli Companies Law and the Company’s Articles of Association.
 The ultimate responsibility for reviewing and approving the annual report and financial statements, and for ensuring that they present a balanced assessment of the Company’s position, lies with the Board.
-These provisions have been fully complied with (page 35 Annual Report 2022).
+These provisions have been fully complied with.

 In compliance with Israeli company legislation, the Board meets at least four times a year in formal session.
 Prior to each meeting, the Board is furnished with information in a form and quality appropriate for it to discharge its duties concerning the state of the business and performance.
-The Company Secretary, Yair Livneh, attends all Board and Board committee meetings.
 The Chairman met with Non-executive Directors, without the Executive Directors present, during the year.

 Director Board Audit Committee Remuneration Committee Nomination Committee Responsible Bussiness Committee